johnstonskj/johnstonskj.github.io/_posts/2019-09-01-Indonesia-Dive-Photos.md

 ![photo](/assets/img/diving/derawan-dive-05-coral.jpg)

-This little group of fish though were very cooperative and the little bright yellow flashes made the picture fun for me (_macro 1/250 ISO640_).
+This little group of fish though were very cooperative and the little bright yellow flashes from the pair of Bluestreak Cleaner Wrasse _Labroides dimidiatus_ made the picture fun for me (_macro 1/250 ISO640_).

 ![photo](/assets/img/diving/derawan-dive-06-fish.jpg)